theKaganOz/BiPoDe/README.md

 # BiPoDe
-BiPoDe is a sentiment analysis add o.
+BiPoDe is a sentiment analysis add on.